 Practical Applications for ARE/CDT Candidates

-Common exam scenarios include:
+Common exam scenarios you’ll run into:

 - Determining whether information belongs in drawings or specifications